knative/docs/docs/versioned/serving/config-network-adapters.md

       theme: default
     ---
     flowchart LR
-      subgraph s1["Gateway API for Knative"]
+     subgraph net-gateway-api["net-gateway-api&nbsp;controller"]
+            GW["Gateway"]
+            Route["Knative&nbsp;Route"]
             HR["HTTPRoute"]
-            GW["Gateway listener"]
       end
-        KSvc["Knative Service"] -- owns --> Route["Route"]
+     subgraph underlying["Underlying&nbsp;Controller<br>(Contour │ Istio │ Envoy Gateway │ …)"]
+        Controller["GatewayClass&nbsp;Controller"]
+      end
+        KSvc["Knative&nbsp;Service"] --> Route
-                Route -- creates --> HR & GW
+        Route -- translates&nbsp;to --> GW & HR
+        GW --> Controller
+        HR --> Controller
+        Controller -- routes&nbsp;traffic&nbsp;to --> Pods["Your&nbsp;Pods"]

+    style net-gateway-api fill:#e3f2fd,stroke:#1976d2
+    style underlying fill:#fff3e0,stroke:#ef6c00
     ```

-    The Knative `net-gateway-api` is a KIngress implementation and testing for Knative integration with the Kubernetes Gateway API.
+    The Knative `net-gateway-api` is a KIngress implementation and testing for Knative integration with the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).

+    Best for forward-looking teams adopting the Gateway API to unify ingress across Kubernetes, with Knative leveraging to the same standard.

     The Kubernetes Gateway API requires a controller or service mesh.
 Istio and Contour implementations are tested though other Gateway API implementations should work.
+Currently, there is no native Gateway API support for Kourier.
 For more information see [Tested Gateway API version and Ingress](https://github.com/knative-extensions/net-gateway-api/blob/main/docs/test-version.md).

-    Best for forward-looking teams adopting Gateway API to unify ingress across Kubernetes, with Knative leveraging the same standard.

-    The following setup procedure automatically obtains the latest release of [net-gateway-api](https://github.com/knative-extensions/net-gateway-api/releases) on the Knative extensions.
+    The controller Knative uses is determined by which Gateway API-compatible controller you install and configure in your cluster.

     --8<-- "netadapter-gatewayapi.md"